dane-leblanc/WODatHome/README.md

 My first full-stack capstone project for the Springboard Software Engineering Career Track.

-**Status:** This app is now [deployed on heroku](https://wod-at-home.herokuapp.com/).
+This app is now [deployed on heroku](https://wod-at-home.herokuapp.com/).

 Live Link: https://wod-at-home.herokuapp.com/

+Wireframes (created by drawIO) can be found [here](https://drive.google.com/file/d/1yAY6GoaadWmxEO3Tsi-nS69-XsKmUaJ0/view?usp=sharing).

+---

+### **Tools Used**

 This app will make use of the [wger REST API](https://wger.de/en/software/api) for access to workout information and images.
 The local PostgerSQL database has been seeded with data from this API.

 Styling was achieved using [Bootstrap](https://getbootstrap.com/) and the [Bootswatch Flatly Template](https://bootswatch.com/).

-Wireframes (created by drawIO) can be found [here](https://drive.google.com/file/d/1yAY6GoaadWmxEO3Tsi-nS69-XsKmUaJ0/view?usp=sharing).
+Other Tools

+- Flask
+- SQL/PostgreSQL
+- SQLAlchemy
+- bcrypt
+- WTForms
+- jQuery
+- axios (using CSRF protection from WTForms)

 ---

-**User Flow**
+### **User Flow**

 _Before registering_, a user is able to browse different exercises based on different criteria including, but not limited to, available equipment.
 Users will be required to register before they are able to create/save workouts and log the results of any workouts.